contentstack/bulk-publish-entries-assets/README.md

 ```

 #### Retrying failed Entries
-entries which failed to publish are stored in logs directory with unique name.
+Entries which failed to publish are stored in logs directory with unique name ending with .error.
 In order to retry entries of those log file, you need execute same script with **retryFailed** flag along with **${logFilename}** which follows after it
 ```sh
 $ npm run publish_entries -- -retryFailed ${logFilename}
 ```
 for example
-//npm run pubish_entries -- -retryFailed 2777bulkPublishAssets
+//npm run pubish_entries - - -retryFailed 18003bulkPublishEntries.error

 #### Known Limitations: